PHO - Invesco Water Resources ETF

 - What is PHO?

 - PHO is the ticker symbol for Invesco Water Resources ETF, an listed exchange-traded fund.
-The Invesco Water Resources ETF (Fund) is based on the NASDAQ OMX US Water Index (Index).
-The Fund generally will invest at least 90% of its total assets in common stocks and American depositary receipts (ADRs) and global depositary receipts (GDRs) of companies in the water industry that comprise the Underlying Index.
+The Invesco Water Resources ETF (PHO) aims to mirror the performance of the NASDAQ OMX US Water Index.
+This fund typically allocates at least 90% of its total assets to equity securities, including common stocks, American Depositary Receipts (ADRs), and Global Depositary Receipts (GDRs), issued by US exchange-listed companies.
 Listed on NASDAQ.
 PHO is the ETF ticker shown on this page; ETF traders use the fund for diversified exposure to its underlying basket, for sector and factor rotation, and for hedging or replication strategies via the listed options chain.

 - What does the PHO options snapshot look like today?